openequella/openequella.github.io/guides/LanguageSettingsConfigurationGuide.md

 Language settings are defined by country and locale to allow for variations in language or dialect in different regions.

 ### Language packs
-Language packs allow the default controls in EQUELLA to display institution-specific text such as display titles or error messages and allow users to select a preferred language for the user interface display.
+Language packs allow the default controls in openEQUELLA to display institution-specific text such as display titles or error messages and allow users to select a preferred language for the user interface display.

 A language pack is a zip archive that comprises text files that map language strings to application descriptors.
 These text files can include: